microsoft/WhatTheHack/040-AKS_in_Azure/Student/01-containers.md

 ## Success Criteria

 - You can access the web component
-- The web container can access the api
+- The web container can access the API container
 - The api can access the database, and the database version is correctly displayed in the frontend

 Here a sample screenshot of what it should look like: